CrosswaveOmega/JSPyBridge_Async/docs/threadtasks.rst

 ----------------------------------------

-Unlike ``"AsyncTask"``, this section actually uses asyncrounous methods as python defines them.
+Unlike ``"AsyncThread"``, this section actually uses asyncrounous methods as python defines them.

 You don't really need the provided wrappers when dealing with asyncio Tasks, but it may help avoid boilerplate code like with the thread wrappers above.